diessica/elementaryos-essentials/README.md

 ---

 ## Installation problems?
-Before installation, enter in your Terminal any of the following commands:

 1. `sudo apt-get update` → Update the **package list**.
 2.  `sudo apt-get dist-upgrade` → Upgrade your **operational system**.

 ## Freedom thanks you!
-Thanks for contributing to free software. **GNU/Linux** are really awesome!
+Thanks for contributing to free software. **GNU/Linux** is really awesome!